4 min read

 What are specific kinds of pre-existing conditions?

-Pre-existing conditions can cover a wide range of illnesses and injuries, including:
+Pre-existing conditions can cover/include a wide range of illnesses and injuries in pets.

 If any of these conditions were present before you were enrolled in your insurance policy, and they were treated, any further treatment or related complications will not be covered.
 This includes any further appearances of cancer in a recovered cancer patient.
 Any bilateral conditions will not be covered if one side had a problem previous to enrollment, such as a luxating patella that was treated in the left leg, then appears in the right leg after your policy begins.